maxime-42/kfs-4/PIC.md

 ## IRQ definition

-Yes, that's correct.
 IRQ (Interrupt Request) is a mechanism used in computing for hardware devices to signal the CPU that they require attention or need to communicate with the system.
 IRQs are a way for hardware devices to interrupt the normal flow of the CPU and request immediate attention for specific actions.

 In the context of IRQs: